-Figure 3: Examples of the found at Kanjera South.
-(A) Core produced on Homa limestone.
-(B) Core produced on Oyugis granite.
-(C) Core produced on Bukoban quartzite.
-(D) Core produced on Fenetized nyanzian.
+Insert Figure 3

 The stone artifacts from Kanjera South reflect a wide diversity of technological adaptations (D. R. Braun, Plummer, Ditchfield, et al. 2009).
 The high diversity of the local geology on the Homa Peninsula provided a wide choice of different raw material types that hominins could incorporate into their toolkit .
 There are 16 formally described raw material types with many additional types that only appear in small quantities within the assemblage (D. R. Braun, Plummer, Ditchfield, et al. 2009).
 A detailed provenance study of the rock types used to make stone artifacts at Kanjera documented two features that distinguish the Kanjera South assemblage from many other Oldowan assemblages.
 The first is the presence of transport to Kanjera South from conglomerates that are at least 10 km away from the site (D. R. Braun, Ditchfield, et al. 2008).
 The second is the systematic selection of rocks that have specific mechanical properties (D. R. Braun, Plummer, Ferraro, et al. 2009).
 Hominins selected rocks that fracture consistently and also had edges that resisted wear.
 The selection of certain rock types exceeds that which is seen in other Oldowan assemblages.
 Furthermore the intensity of selective behaviors seems to parallel rock properties.
-These differences in rock properties are reflected in the flaking technology (Figure 3).
+These differences in rock properties are reflected in the flaking technology (Fig. 3).
 Unidirectional and multidirectional flaking patterns feature prominently in this assemblage.
 However, the flaking patterns track raw materials differences and there appears to be a concerted effort to extend the use life of cores in some raw materials by increasing the length of flaking sequences in some raw materials.
 These different technological strategies applied to different raw materials results in a high diversity of core reduction strategies in the Kanjera South Assemblage (D. R. Braun, Plummer, Ditchfield, et al. 2009).

 In addition to information regarding the transport and selection of certain raw materials, detailed studies of the micro-wear on the stone artifacts from Kanjera provide insights into artifact use (Lemorini et al. 2014, 2019).
 Usewear evidence suggests that the tool used by hominin at Kanjera were used for a variety of different activities.
 Most of these actions involve cutting, and the different raw materials appear to be used on different substrates.
 Usewear studies also suggests that some of the stone tools were used for modifying wood.
 This suggests that hominins were using stone artifacts to fashion other wooden tools (Lemorini et al. 2019).
 Combined with the transport information, the sum of the information about stone artifacts at Kanjera South suggests that stone artifacts represented a significant component of the extractive foraging adaptation of Oldowan hominins.

-Methods
+2. Materials and methods

 Oldowan tools undergo a series of transformations, through the removal of flakes, from the time they are acquired until they are ultimately discarded (Andrefsky 2009).
 As reviewed above, the flake removal process relates to a diversity of social and economic factors surrounding tool use and production.
 Here we explore the interaction of these factors on stone tool variability.
 As such, this study combines the pre-existing knowledge of stone tool production regarding, raw material properties, provenience and technology at Kanjera South with newly applied measures of stone tool utilization.
 This provides a novel means to understand Oldowan stone tool production from a multifaceted point of view in which the relationships between stone tool utilization, landscape-scale raw material constraints, and stone tool production strategies can be investigated.